qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 **NOTE 3:** *This guide is primarly intended for use with the stock Qidi configs, or a lightly modified version of them, and also be actively using the `KAMP/Line_Purge.cfg` and `KAMP/Adapative_Meshing.cfg` macros.
-If you are trying to call native Klipper `BED_MESH_CALIBRATE` without using the `KAMP/Adapative_Meshing.cfg` then it is almost guaranteed that the bed meshing will require dramatically different offset adjustments.*
+If you are trying to call native Klipper `BED_MESH_CALIBRATE ADAPTIVE=1...` instead of using the `KAMP/Adapative_Meshing.cfg` macro then there is a chance where the wrong bed mesh will be loaded.*

 This install guide should work for all other Beacon models, but it is untested on those.
 The sample mounting model provided is also only tested for clearances using the RevH Normal Beacon module.